vasilakisfil/Introspected-REST/README.md

 ### 7.2.
 JSONAPI
 [JSONAPI](https://jsonapi.org) was originally created by [Yehuda Katz](https://yehudakatz.com/), as part of Ember's ember-data library.
-Since then a lot of people have contributed and has rised as one of the most supported API specs as of 2017 in terms of tools and libraries.
+Since then a lot of people have contributed and has risen as one of the most supported API specs as of 2017 in terms of tools and libraries.

 #### 7.2.1.
 User resource